bravobike/efx/README.md

 end
 ```

-By using the `deffect`-macro, we define an effect-function as well as provide
+By using the `defeffect`-macro, we define an effect-function as well as provide
 a default-implementation in its body.
 For more detail see the moduledoc in the
 `Efx`-module.

-### Rebinding (or mocking) effects in tests
+### Rebinding (or mocking) Effects in Tests

-To mock effects one simply has to use `EfxCase`-Module and write
+To bind effects one simply has to use `EfxCase`-Module and call bind functions.
-bind functions.
 Lets say we have the following effects
 implementation:

 ```elixir